NixOS/rfcs/rfcs/0034-expression-integrity.md

 ### Workflow

   1. Author and test a nixpkg
-  2. Builds a nixpkg and adds the hash of the binary to the nixpkg
-  3. PR a signed commit adding adding nixpkg to NixOS/nixpkgs repo
+  2. PR a signed commit adding adding nixpkg to NixOS/nixpkgs repo

 ### Notes